コンテンツにスキップ

 Oe Hiromoto was originally a lower-ranking aristocrat in Kyoto, but his older brother Nakahara, who was also one of the 13 senior retainers,

-Spot 1 Grave of Oe Hiromoto
+Spot 1: Tomb of Oe Hiromoto

 Grave of Oe Hiromoto 📍2-7-9 Nishimikado, Kamakura City, Kanagawa Prefecture